coreydunkin/react-nextjs-unsplash/README.md

 # NEXT.js Unsplash-js gallery starter

 ## Introduction
-A Next.js application using unsplash-js api along with SWR to fetch images.
+A Next.js application using Unsplash-js api along with SWR to fetch images.

 This is a [Next.js][next] application skeleton.
 Pages are in the `pages` directory.